le-cds/connectiq-faceymcwatchface/CONTRIBUTING.md

 ## Translations

-We currently don’t support as many languages as we could, which is mainly due to my limited knowledge of said languages.
-While learning all of them is certainly something I’ve considered to add to my agenda, I just haven’t gotten around to that yet.
-If you happen to be able to decipher English and translate it to another language, feel free to provide a version of [the strings file](https://github.com/le-cds/connectiq-faceymcwatchface/blob/master/resources/strings/strings.xml) and either [create a new issue](https://github.com/le-cds/connectiq-faceymcwatchface/issues) with the new file attached, or provide a pull request.
+We currently don’t support as many languages as the world offers, which is mainly due to my spectacularly limited knowledge of said languages.
+If you happen to be able to decipher English and translate it to another language, feel free to provide a version of the following files:

+* `resources/strings/strings.xml`
+* `sources/indicators.json`
+* `sources/meters.json`

+Either [create a new issue](https://github.com/le-cds/connectiq-faceymcwatchface/issues) with the new files attached, or better yet: provide a pull request.

 ## Confirmations of the Watchface Working on Devices